 Make sure you refinish the floor often enough

 Depending on the type of wood flooring, the wood species, the age and condition and the finishing products, different wooden floors need some professional refinishing treatment from time to time.
-Make sure you won’t skip to hire the professionals, because even the finer imperfection, in neglected can grow into a serious issue.
+Make sure you won’t skip hiring the professionals, because even the finer imperfection, in neglected can grow into a serious issue.

 Do not drag appliances and furniture pieces